williaz/Finance/FRM-handbook.md

 - Macaulay duration
   - (Macaulay) duration represents an average of the time to wait for all cash flows.
   - With a zero coupon, Macaulay duration is equal to maturity.
+  - time weighted PV of cash flows
+  - for coupon-paying bonds, Mac duration is slightly lesss than the maturity
 - The modified duration is an adjusted version of the Macaulay duration, which accounts for changing yield to maturities.
   - modif D = Mac D/(1 + y)
 - Duration